brycewray/hugo-site/content/posts/2023/03/reluctant-return-twitter/index.md

 Be advised I still consider Elon Musk's stewardship of Twitter so far to have been a *[bleep]*-show from the start that's only getting worse, and I won't be surprised if the whole platform collapses sooner rather than later.
 (In view of the potential security issues Twitter's continuing glitchiness presents, I took some extra precautions when starting this new account.
 I hope they'll protect me in case of a meltdown, or mass data breach, or any other such messes.)
 But, if so many whose data and opinions I want to see are determined to stay there, *c'est la guerre*.

 Besides: unless I'm prepared to live off the grid, I have to accept that rich, evil SOBs control *many* services and products I use and need.
 Twitter is only one example thereof.
 That is reality.
 I didn't build it; I just inhabit it.
 Reluctantly.

+**Update from the future**: Not long after this post, I decided I would use the Twitter account only to *view* content, specifically the types I mentioned above, rather than *tweeting* any of my own.
+{.box}